Celestica (NYSE:CLS) Updates FY 2021 Earnings Guidance

-Celestica (NYSE:CLS) (TSE:CLS) last issued its quarterly earnings results on Sunday, October 24th.
-The technology company reported $0.35 earnings per share for the quarter, topping the consensus estimate of $0.32 by $0.03.
-Celestica had a net margin of 1.67% and a return on equity of 9.96%.
-During the same quarter in the previous year, the company posted $0.32 earnings per share.
-On average, equities research analysts predict that Celestica will post 1.08 EPS for the current fiscal year.

-A hedge fund recently raised its stake in Celestica stock.
-Wells Fargo & Company MN boosted its stake in shares of Celestica Inc. (NYSE:CLS) (TSE:CLS) by 13.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+An institutional investor recently raised its position in Celestica stock.
+Wells Fargo & Company MN increased its position in shares of Celestica Inc. (NYSE:CLS) (TSE:CLS) by 13.7% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 10,157 shares of the technology company’s stock after purchasing an additional 1,221 shares during the quarter.
-Wells Fargo & Company MN’s holdings in Celestica were worth $80,000 at the end of the most recent reporting period.
-59.05% of the stock is owned by institutional investors and hedge funds.
+Wells Fargo & Company MN’s holdings in Celestica were worth $80,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 59.05% of the company’s stock.

 About Celestica